cakephp/authentication/docs/en/index.rst

     use Psr\Http\Message\ServerRequestInterface;

-Next, add the ``AuthenticationServiceProviderInterface`` to the implemented interfaces on your application::
+Next, add ``AuthenticationServiceProviderInterface`` to the implemented interfaces on your application::

     class Application extends BaseApplication implements AuthenticationServiceProviderInterface